jrmanes/axectl/README.md

-# Piktoctl
+# JRCTL

-Piktoctl is a set of tools for developers, we can create different commands to abstract manual tasks.
+Jrctl is a set of tools for developers, we can create different commands to abstract manual tasks.

 This tool is written in [Go](https://go.dev/) with the [cobra](https://github.com/spf13/cobra) framework.